flutter/website/getting-started.md

 1. To see your changes invoke **Save All** (`cmd-s` / `ctrl-s`), or click the **Hot Reload button** (the button with the lightning bolt icon).

-A more detailed detailed description on how to use the IntelliJ plugin and which changes are supported by the hot reload feature can be found on the page [Developing apps in the IntelliJ IDE](../using-ide/).
+A more detailed description on how to use the IntelliJ plugin and which changes are supported by the hot reload feature can be found on the page [Developing apps in the IntelliJ IDE](../using-ide/).